Keeping you safe is our top priority. What to expect when you visit LMH Health

-Home > Wellness Resources > Health Library > Electronic Medical and Health Records
+Home > Be Healthy > Health Library > Electronic Medical and Health Records

 For decades, doctors, hospitals, and other health care workers have kept patient records on pieces of paper filed in folders and stored on shelves.
 But that's changing.